CNS and Spectrum, Civil Aviation Authority, Aviation House, Beehive Ring Road, Crawley, West Sussex, RH6 0YR

 Pilots should use this channel to broadcast their intentions to help improve situational awareness between all aircrew operating in the same area.

-The channel assigned is 130.490 MHz and shall be known as the “LL-Common Frequency”.
+The channel assigned is 130.490 and shall be known as the “LL-Common Frequency”.

 The conditions of use are: